Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing policy deductibles could save up to $325 each year
+- Increasing policy deductibles can save approximately $325 each year

-- Teenage drivers are the costliest to insure, as much as $285 per month if they have full coverage
+- Teen drivers are expensive to insure, possibly costing $285 per month if full coverage is purchased

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.